ukk-kategoria: Becoming a member

 We ask about your YEL insurance level, as you can join the Entrepreneur’s Fund if the annual income based on your pension insurance (YEL/MYEL/TyEL) is at least €15 128 in 2025.

-We will determine your daily allowance based on the level of insurance you had with the Entrepreneurs’ Fund for 15 months before you became unemployed.
-The insurance level you choose for the fund must not exceed the annual income of your statutory pension insurance (YEL, MYEL annual income or TyEL annual salary of a co-owner/entrepreneur family member).
+We determine your daily allowance based on the insurance level under which you have been insured with the Entrepreneurs’ Unemployment Fund for the 15 months preceding your unemployment.
+The insurance level you choose in the fund must not exceed the confirmed annual earned income of your statutory pension insurance (YEL or MYEL annual earned income, or the annual TyEL salary of a part-owner or an entrepreneur’s family member).

 We do not check the level of annual income on which your YEL insurance is based, and we do not receive direct information about changes to your YEL insurance annual income from your insurance company.
 As a member, you are therefore responsible for ensuring that your insurance level is correct.